 Details of UK Trade and Investment are given below in the Commercial section of this list.

-The third is the Confucius Institute for Scotland's Schools, launched on 6 June 2012 at Strathclyde University.
+The third is the Confucius Institute for Scotland's Schools (CISS), launched on 6 June 2012 at Strathclyde University.
 The Institute focuses on offering support to schools around Scotland in their teaching of Chinese language and culture.
 It works with the Confucius classroom hubs, with the intention of expanding the network in primary and secondary schools across the country.

 Education Scotland (formerly Learning and Teaching Scotland) and 'Confucius Classrooms' Website